Archive for the 'death' Category

 I’ve seen images of popular musicians and even television personalities wearing Communist-flavored shirts and hats; for the most part, there is no outrage!
 These people are subsequently lauded and with no mention of their disgusting logos.

 Imagine, for a moment, if a celebrity were to wear, say, a Nazi or Hitler-themed shirt or logo.
-Remember that Nazi Germany was responsible for the deaths of close to 20,000,000 people — a number that almost pales in comparison with Communism.
+Remember that Nazi Germany was responsible for the deaths of over 20,000,000 people — a number that almost pales in comparison with Communism.
 This Nazi-logo sporting celebrity would be instantly vilified and his career would be essentially over.
 Well-meaning people would discuss his sanity (a-la Charles Manson).
 Yet if that same person were to wear a hammer and sickle shirt, replete with red star and perhaps a Fidel Castro-style hat, he would be seen as yet another rational, sensitive, well-meaning liberal.
 Unbelievable.

 Friday, 9 February 2007